emmy-1/Y-Combinator_datapipline/README.md

 Taking this into consideration, I adjusted my approach to managing this project.
 By loading the data into Snowflake in its raw form, I maintained the original data.
 This guarantees that I always have a backup and can make changes later without worrying about losing or modifying the original dataset.
 This is a critical step for ensuring the resilience of the pipeline, enabling you to reconstruct historical data if necessary.

+With the data in its raw form in Snowflake, it was easier to build a silver layer and gold layer using dbt.
+I was able to create a Silver table, which contains data-cleaning logic.
+Then, moved to the Gold layer, which contains ready-to-use aggregated data.
+This approach provides a modular and efficient way to handle data transformations, ensuring that each transformation step is clearly defined and happens only when needed.